For information about any of our programs, application, or any of our other student services please contact us:

 Applicants to the program must be graduates of Electrical Construction and Maintenance, Wind Turbine Technology or Power Line Construction and Maintenance program; or have a diploma from an accredited postsecondary institute.
 All Electrical Utilities and Substation Technology students will be required to complete the Associate Degree general education requirements.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2017, 10 of the 12 graduates responded to the survey.
-Employment/Continuing Education rate is figured by: (graduates employed or continuing education)/(responding graduates who are seeking employment and are not in military service).
+In 2019, 8 of the 10 graduates are represented in the data.
+Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).